Faculty Profile for Sidney Lanier Rushing Jr.

 Syd is a graduate of the B.F.A Acting program via the University of Mississippi, a graduate of New York's American Musical and Dramatic Academy, Writer's Screenwriting Boot Camp in Los Angeles, a certified Texas teacher, AVID certified teacher and a graduate of Texas State University with a M.F.A Dramatic Writing degree.
 Lastly, Syd worked on the crew for Paramount pictures on shows such as Frasier and Moesha.

 Lastly, Syd served as dramaturg for Black Latino Playwright Conference 2022 for the play Cup of Life going up for production in Portland, Oregon with Kwik Jones.
-Also, he is a featured actor in the film Horton Foote the Road to Home with Robert Duvall which is heading to streaming 2023.
+In 2024, Kwik's newest play was chosen by the Fade to Black playwright festival in Houston.
+Syd is also a featured actor in the film Horton Foote the Road to Home with Robert Duvall which is heading to streaming 2023.
+His work with Black Latino Playwright winner, La Darrion resulted in his play being developed at the Eugene O' Neill theatre.

 His expertise would be musical theatre, playwriting, screenwriting, TV writing, Native American History, African Diaspora History, dramaturgy and a University research scholar.